getpatchwork/patchwork/docs/development.md

 ## Install Required Packages

-There are a number of different requirements for developing patchwork:
+There are a number of different requirements for developing Patchwork:

 * Python and libraries
 * A supported RDBMS